CsabaDu/CsabaDu.DynamicTestData/README.md

 ### **Usage of the Optional ArgsCode Parameter of the Data Source Methods**
 (Updated v1.2.0)

-If you updated or prepared the data source methods using the `OptionalToArgs` method as described in the [Test Framework Independent Dynamic Data Source)](#test-framework-independent-dynamic-data-source) section, to override the default `ArgsCode` value of the initialized static data source instance of the test class.
-Take care with the parapeters of the respective test method(s).
+If you updated or prepared the data source methods using the `OptionalToArgs` method as described in the [Test Framework Independent Dynamic Data Source)](#test-framework-independent-dynamic-data-source) section, see how to override the default `ArgsCode` value of the initialized static data source instance of the test class.
+Take care with the parapeters of the respective test method(s)!

 Find sample codes in xUnit for using the optional `ArgsCode` parameter in one of the data source methods: